Debunking Social Security Misconceptions

 - Increase Savings as Wages Increase: When you receive a promotion, or transition to a higher paying job, make sure that you are increasing how much money you save.
 Use a portion of your new wages to continue to reduce bad debt which will help grow your net worth.
 Good debt tends to involve lower interest rates and is typically used to reach a major goal or milestone, a mortgage is an example of good debt.
 Bad debt carries higher interest rates and is often used to finance purchases that don’t provide much value back to you, high credit card balances are an example of bad debt.

 - Consider an Investment Strategy: By now you have begun saving for retirement through a workplace 401(k) or an IRA.
 Perhaps it is time to start putting money into an investment account to save for big, long-term goals.
 Like a retirement account, an investment account will help your money grow over time.
 Now is a good time to learn investing basics and fundamentals to make sure that you’re putting away the right amount in the right places based on your goals.
-TFG Financial Advisors can help you
+Aureum’s Financial Advisors can help you.

 - Establish an “Important Financial Papers” file: Proper record keeping is very important as your family grows and your investments do too.
 Pick a safe location for a digital file containing important records, accessible in case of emergency.
 Be sure in include: Wills, Trusts, Estate Plans, Power of Attorney, Life insurance, Retirement Accounts, Real Estate Deeds, Investment and Bank Statements, 529 Plans. etc. Remember to review documents and beneficiaries regularly, especially after any milestones or important life changing events.

 Reach Out to Us: Financial planning is about prioritizing what is most important to you and making a plan to get there.
 No matter what your age, it’s essential to review your current financial situation, including your savings, investments, insurance coverage, and assets as well as any outstanding debts.
-After you’ve gathered all your financial details, a TFG Financial Advisors professional can help pinpoint areas that require attention, and help you create a plan in order for you to reach your goals.
+After you’ve gathered all your financial details, Aureum’s Financial Advisors can help pinpoint areas that require attention, and help you create a plan in order for you to reach your goals.

 Site Map: